 Articles and blogs are a great way to open up the conversation about mental health.
-Both your organisation's staff and young people are able to write articles and blogs as part of Time to Talk Day.
-This can be done individually or as part of a session or team meeting.
+Staff and young people could write articles and blogs as part of Time to Talk Day.
+This can be done individually or as part of a wider session.

 Here are some tips for building a strong article or blog about Time to Talk Day: